EXTENDED LECTURE WITH Q&A

 How Technology Is Changing What It Means to Be Close

-A live lecture and Q&A with Lisa Blair, PhD
+A recorded lecture and extended audience Q&A with Lisa Blair, PhD

 ABOUT THE LECTURE